Birth (1984 film): Production

 Yoshinori Kanada acted as the OVA's character designer, as well as one of the animation directors and key animators.
-Another noteworthy animator on Birth was a young Hideaki Anno, who would go on to direct Neon Genesis Evangelion.
+Another animator on Birth was a young Hideaki Anno, who would go on to direct Neon Genesis Evangelion.
 Fellow Gainax founder Yoshiyuki Sadamoto worked uncredited as an animator.

 English dubs

 Two English dubs of Birth exist.
 The first was licensed in 1987 by Harmony Gold and released by Streamline Pictures in North America and the United Kingdom under the title The World of the Talisman.
 According to New Straits Times, it briefly aired in Malaysia in late 1987.
-The OVA was later retitled yet again to Planet Busters.
+The OVA was later retitled again to Planet Busters.
 Harmony Gold's version changes some of the character names, tones down some of the more surreal Japanese humour to appeal to a younger audience, and contains more American-style dialogue, alternate music composed by Randy Miller and additional voice-overs.
 The second dub by ADV Films, released on DVD on July 13, 2004, is much more faithful to the original Japanese version.